Mary of Guise: Marriage negotiations

 King Francis I of France accepted James's proposal over Henry's and conveyed his wishes to Mary's father.
 Francis had a marriage contract prepared that offered James a dowry as large as if Mary had been born a princess of France.
 Mary's mother found the contract "marvellously strange", because the king had included Mary's son's inheritance in the dowry.
 Mary received the news with shock and alarm, as she did not wish to leave family and country, especially as she had just lost her first husband and her younger son.
-It has been said that her father tried to delay matters, apparently until James, perhaps sensing her reluctance, wrote to her, appealing for her advice and support.
+Reportedly, her father tried to delay matters, apparently until James, perhaps sensing her reluctance, wrote to her, appealing for her advice and support.
 However, the authenticity of this letter, which was first produced in 1935, has been questioned.

 David Beaton (who was made a cardinal in 1538) travelled to France for the marriage negotiations.
 He wrote to James V from Lyon on 22 October 1537 that Mary was "stark (strong), well complexioned, and fit to travel".
 Beaton wrote that the Duke of Guise was "marvellous desirous of the expedition and hasty end of the matter", and had already consulted with his brother, the Duke of Lorraine, and Mary herself, who was with her mother in Champagne waiting for the resolution of the negotiations.
 The marriage contract was finalized in January 1538, with James V receiving a dowry of 150,000 livres.
 As was customary, if the king died first, Mary would retain for her lifetime her jointure houses of Falkland Palace, Stirling Castle, Dingwall Castle and Threave Castle, along with the rentals of the earldoms of Fife, Strathearn, Ross and Orkney, and the lordships of Galloway, Ardmannoch and the Isles.

+Finally, Mary accepted the offer and made hurried plans for departure.
+The proxy wedding of James V and Mary of Guise was held on 9 May 1538 in the Sainte Chapelle at the Château de Châteaudun.
+Some 2,000 Scottish lords and barons came from Scotland aboard a fleet of ships under Lord Maxwell to attend.
+Lord Maxwell brought a diamond ring and stood as proxy for James V at the wedding ceremony on 9 May 1538.